AishwaryaDV/abcOrganisation/menuOptions.md

 -What is the initial amount of money to be deposited -Display "As a retail customer you can open a  chceing account or a savings account.
 Press C for checking and S for savings" Take input
 Display the money in an account

-Display the entire list of customer x account
+Display the money in an account + interest calculation Display the entire list of customer x account
 -Enter the index of the customer
 -Display the selected index with the balance